 It can’t happen to me

-So when I was told my boyfriend of two years was cheating on me, I refused to believe it.
+So when I was told my boyfriend of two years was unfaithful to me, I refused to believe it.
 When he said that we should stop using condoms, I never asked why.
 I trusted this man with my life.
 I did everything that was expected of me as a girlfriend, so it was only fair that he reciprocates, right?

 'Then I started to get sick.
 At first, I thought it was nothing: nausea, persistent coughing… Nothing I hadn’t gone through before: I went to the chemist each time, bought something over the counter.
 Problem solved.
 But this time I never got better, and I realised I had to see a doctor.
 So I did.
 He said I would need to have blood work done, and I assumed it was to be for the persistent sickness.
 I was not prepared for what the doctor would tell me.'